Skip to content

 The detailed workings of this module system will be introduced in the following Modularizing NixOS Configuration section.
 Here, we'll just cover some basic knowledge.

-This is because the Nixpkgs repository contains a significant amount of NixOS implementation source code, primarily written in Nix.
-To manage and maintain such a large volume of Nix code and to allow users to customize various functions of their NixOS systems, a modular system for Nix code is essential.
+All the implementation code of NixOS is stored in the Nixpkgs/nixos directory, and most of these source codes are written in the Nix language.
+To write and maintain such a large amount of Nix code, and to allow users to flexibly customize various functions of their NixOS system, a modular system for Nix code is essential.

 This modular system for Nix code is also implemented within the Nixpkgs repository and is primarily used for modularizing NixOS system configurations.
 However, it is also widely used in other contexts, such as nix-darwin and home-manager.
-Since NixOS is built on this modular system, it is only natural that its configuration files, including /etc/nixos/configuration.nix
+Since NixOS is built on this modular system, it is only natural that its configuration files, including /etc/nixos/configuration.nix, are Nixpkgs Modules.

 Before delving into the subsequent content, it's essential to have a basic understanding of how this module system operates.